slow-session/wellington.session.nz/latest.md

 ---
 <div id="audioPlayer"></div>

-These are last 10 tunes to we've added.
+These are the last 10 tunes we've added to the archive.

 <div id="textAreas"></div>